cockroachdb/docs/src/current/v23.2/physical-cluster-replication-technical-overview.md

 ### Replication stream start-up sequence

 Starting a physical replication stream consists of two jobs: one on the primary and one on the standby.

-The job on the standby cluster communicates with the primary cluster via an ordinary SQL connection and is responsible for initiating the replication stream.
+- Standby consumer job: Communicates with the primary cluster via an ordinary SQL connection and is responsible for initiating the replication stream.
+The consumer job ingests updates from the primary cluster producer job.
+- Primary producer job: Protects data on the primary cluster and sends updates to the standby cluster.

 The stream initialization proceeds as follows:

 1. The standby's consumer job connects via its system interface to the primary cluster and starts the primary cluster's physical stream producer job.
 1. The primary cluster chooses a timestamp at which to start the physical replication stream.
 Data on the primary is protected from [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) until it is replicated to the standby using a [protected timestamp]({% link {{ page.version.version }}/architecture/storage-layer.md %}#protected-timestamps).